intelagense/rwxrob/log/2021/04/18/README.md

+## Sunday, April 18, 2021, 2:21:20PM EDT <1618770080>

+Arg, I hate that I have to build in GitHub dependencies on my own repos into these labs.
+The whole point is for them to be stand alone.
+I really don't feel like standing up my own git hosting service just to handle all of these, but why the hell not.
+People might even end up realizing they don't even need GitHub at all eventually.
+Imma try to add GitTea setup to my base container and use that for Go code hosting.
+It it works, it could be a good boilerplate for encapsulated labs that are *truly* local only.

 ## Sunday, April 18, 2021, 1:56:26PM EDT <1618768586>

 So frustrating sometimes that Go is *so* dependent on a Git hosting